Just in time for Easter.

 Slide together the center slots of Large A and Large B.

-Add Medium B on each side, sliding the center slot of Medium B onto the next empty slot of Large A.
+Add Medium B on each side of Large A, sliding the center slot of Medium B onto the next empty slot of Large A.

 Top view after both Medium B pieces have been added.